plantagoIT/strapi-drag-drop-content-type-plugin/README.md

 Be warned.
 Although not planned - breaking changes could happen.
 Unexpected things could happen.
 Woosh!

 ## ⚠ Important
-This plugin might NOT be what you expect.
-Since Strapi does not allow to fully access all page components, this plugin only adds a panel, which allow sort content via drag-and-drop.
+This plugin might NOT behave like you expect.
+Since Strapi does not allow to fully access all page components, the content itself cannot be drag-and-dropped.
+Instead this plugin adds a panel, which allow sort content via drag-and-drop.
 This is not a very intuitive way, but might be better than nothing...

 ## ⏳ Installation